 He earned undergraduate degrees in economics, speech, and political science from the University of North Carolina at Chapel Hill where he was a National Merit Scholar.
 He received his law degree from Columbia University.

 Maureen A. O’Rourke

-Maureen A. O’Rourke joined the Board in 2015 and is Dean Emerita, Michaels Faculty Research Scholar and Professor of Law at Boston University School of Law.
-O’Rourke joined the faculty of the School of Law in 1993 after working at IBM Corporation, where she handled a variety of issues surrounding software licensing.
+Maureen A. O’Rourke joined the Board in 2015 and is Associate Provost for Faculty Affairs at Boston University.
+O’Rourke served as a member of the faculty of the Boston University School of Law, and as Dean from 2004-2018.
+Prior to that she worked at IBM Corporation, where she handled a variety of issues surrounding software licensing.
 She was appointed Interim Dean in 2004 and served as Dean from 2006 until 2018.
 She is a graduate of Yale Law School and earned her bachelor’s degree, summa cum laude, from Marist College.
-She serves on the American Bar Association’s Council of the Section on Legal Education and is a past-Chair of the AALS Section on the Law School Dean and the Section on Computers and the Law.
-She is a member of the American Law Institute.
+She served on the American Bar Association’s Council of the Section on Legal Education and is a past-Chair of the AALS Section on the Law School Dean and the Section on Computers and the Law.
+She is a member of the American Law Institute and a member of the Board of Trustees of Marist College.
 O’Rourke is a co-author of one of the leading copyright casebooks in the US, Copyright in a Global Information Economy (Wolters Kluwer), and has written extensively on the intersection of intellectual property law with other fields, particularly contract law.
 She is also a recipient of the Metcalf Award, Boston University’s highest teaching honor.

 Austen L. Parrish